HoyoenKim/CyberSecurity-LLM/README.md

 The DQN agent learns a policy from reward signals and gradually prioritizes actions that yield tangible progress (new nodes discovered, credentials leaked, or high-value nodes compromised).
 However, the action space in the automotive topology is more constrained than Chain/ToyCTF due to firewall rules and credential-gated services, making exploration harder and increasing the chance of getting stuck in local optima.

-#### 4.4.3.
-Result Summary
+### 6.3.
+Result Summary (Base RL)

 |                 Agent | Nodes Found | Nodes Exploited |
 | --------------------: | :---------: | :-------------: |
 |            Rule-Based |    5 / 21   |      4 / 6      |
 | Deep Q-Learning (DQN) |    8 / 21   |      4 / 6      |

-**Observations**
+#### 6.3.1.
+Observations

-* Both agents successfully perform **initial discovery and compromise** steps (e.g., finding an entry node such as IVI/Telematics/OBD and obtaining a small set of credentials).
+Both agents successfully perform **initial discovery and compromise** steps (e.g., finding an entry node such as IVI/Telematics/OBD and obtaining a small set of credentials).

-* However, neither agent reliably reaches the later-stage pivot that is central to the automotive scenario: **compromising the GTW and then using it to enumerate and access internal bus segments (CAN/LIN) and ECUs**.
+However, neither agent reliably reaches the later-stage pivot that is central to the automotive scenario: **compromising the GTW and then using it to enumerate and access internal bus segments (CAN/LIN) and ECUs**.

-* The table shows that although DQN discovers more nodes than the rule-based agent (**8 vs 5**), the number of exploited “goal” nodes remains the same (**4 / 6**).
+The table shows that although DQN discovers more nodes than the rule-based agent (**8 vs 5**), the number of exploited “goal” nodes remains the same (**4 / 6**).
 This suggests that additional discovery does not automatically translate into successful privilege expansion under segmented constraints.

-**Why the agents fail to reach CAN/LIN via GTW**
+#### 6.3.2.
+Why the agents fail to reach CAN/LIN via GTW

-* **Long-horizon dependency:** Reaching CAN/LIN typically requires a multi-step chain (discover GTW → obtain the correct GTW credential such as `gtw_admin_token`, `dcan_access`, or `ota_update_token` → access GTW service port → leak bus topology → dump bus credentials → pivot into BCAN/CCAN/LIN → access ECU diagnostic ports).
+**Long-horizon dependency:** Reaching CAN/LIN typically requires a multi-step chain (discover GTW → obtain the correct GTW credential such as `gtw_admin_token`, `dcan_access`, or `ota_update_token` → access GTW service port → leak bus topology → dump bus credentials → pivot into BCAN/CCAN/LIN → access ECU diagnostic ports).
 Missing any link breaks the entire path.

-* **Sparse and delayed rewards:** Many intermediate actions are low-reward compared to immediate “impact-only” actions, so agents may prefer short-term gains instead of investing in the steps needed to unlock deeper network segments.
+**Sparse and delayed rewards:** Many intermediate actions are low-reward compared to immediate “impact-only” actions, so agents may prefer short-term gains instead of investing in the steps needed to unlock deeper network segments.

-* **Exploration difficulty under constraints:** Automotive segmentation (firewalls + credential-gated services) sharply reduces the set of valid transitions.
+**Exploration difficulty under constraints:** Automotive segmentation (firewalls + credential-gated services) sharply reduces the set of valid transitions.
 Random exploration is more likely to waste steps, and the policy can converge to a suboptimal loop around early-stage nodes.

-* **Partial observability:** The agent must infer that GTW is the key bridge and that bus credentials are required *before* those nodes become visible.
+**Partial observability:** The agent must infer that GTW is the key bridge and that bus credentials are required *before* those nodes become visible.
 Without strong guidance, the agent may not learn the significance of GTW-related actions.

 These results motivate the hybrid approach in the next section: using an LLM to prune low-value or invalid actions can steer exploration toward the gateway pivot sequence and improve the likelihood of reaching CAN/LIN and ECU nodes within a limited episode budget.

 ---

-### 4.5.
-Native LLM Agent
+## 7. Native LLM Agent

 This section evaluates a **native LLM-only attacker** that directly selects discrete CyberBattleSim actions from the current observation, without any RL training.
 The goal is to test whether a general-purpose instruction-tuned model can (1) understand the environment state, (2) choose valid actions, and (3) execute multi-step attack chains under partial observability.

 In our setup, the LLM receives the textual observation (discovered nodes, available actions, known credentials, and recent outcomes) and is asked to output one action per step in the same format used by the simulator (e.g., local scan, remote exploit, connect/authenticate, credential use).
 This makes the comparison with RL agents straightforward, but also exposes a common failure mode: **the model may generate “reasonable-sounding” actions that are not actually valid in the current state**.

-#### 4.5.1.
+### 7.1.
 Llama 3.1 8B

 This section evaluates an Meta llama 3.1 8B agent on three CyberBattleSim environments using the same runner script (`run_huggingface_llm.py`).
 For each experiment, we cap the episode length (`--max_steps 100`) and save a full interaction trace (observations → chosen actions → rewards/scores) into a log file for reproducibility and later analysis.

-##### 4.5.1.1.
+##### 7.1.1.
 CyberBattleSim-Chain10

 The Chain10 environment is relatively structured, but still requires correct sequencing (discover → obtain credential → pivot).
 In the log excerpt, the model repeatedly cycles between actions and rationalizations such as: